CVT_1302_HDR.jpeg

 Christoph uses his creative skills to tell stories and give the voiceless a voice.

-His films have been broadcasted on TV and in Film Festivals worldwide.
-His documentary ‘Alegria - A Humanitarian Expedition’ won more than 50 international film awards, including the London and Barcelona Film Awards.
+His films have been broadcast on TV and at film festivals worldwide.
+His documentary ‘Alegria - A Humanitarian Expedition’ won over 50 international film awards, including the London and Barcelona Film Awards.

-His photographs were exhibited and published worldwide, including Forbes, the Huffington Post and the World Economic Forum.
+His photographs were exhibited and published worldwide, including in Forbes, the Huffington Post, and the World Economic Forum.

 His art, to be found in private collections worldwide, has been widely exhibited, including at the Royal Academy of Arts in London.